 - EDU 513 - Teaching Reading in the Content Area (3 semester hours)

 All endorsement classes are offered each semester.
-Courses are offered either as full semester courses (August-December) or in more condensed 8-week courses (August-October or October-December).
-Students may not take all four courses in one semester, but may register for one to two courses per semester in either format.
+Courses are offered either as full semester courses (August-December and January-May) or in more condensed 8-week courses (August-October or October-December and January-March or March-May) and a shorter summer term (May-June).
+Students can register for one to two courses each semester, or just one course at a time in either format.
+We do not recommend taking more than 2 courses in one semester or more than 1 course in one 8-week term (including summer) due to the work load and required field hours.
+The first three courses MUST be completed before starting EDU 516.
 A complete course schedule is online at https://stella.heidelberg.edu/dad_PROD/hcclassinfo.P_GoLookUpClasses.

 K-12 Reading Endorsement Offers Opportunities

 The K-12 Reading Endorsement provides teachers with knowledge and skills to identify the reading needs of students and apply knowledge for instructional decision making.
 Those enrolled in the program will gain an understanding of how to prescribe, differentiate reading instruction, and utilize appropriate strategies and materials from scientifically-based research in order to address prevention, identification, and remediation.
 The program includes clinical experiences working with students who have issues with reading and literacy.
 Upon completion, the endorsement will allow you to work with students in the public schools (kindergarten through grade twelve) who may need reading and writing assistance.
 It also prepares teachers to oversee the reading curriculum, diagnose reading difficulties, and supervise reading non-professional staff.